subs001/AllSports/README.md

 # AllSports
-Web Programming Project that displays live scores for multiple sports with a discussion page for each game.
+Web Programming Project that displays live scores for multiple sports with a discussion page for Basketball, Hockey and Soccer using Node.js